tariqdaouda/rabaDB/README.rst

 	f.addFilter(age = "22")
 	print f.count()

-Registery
+Registry
 ---------

-rabaDB keeps an internal registery to ensure a strong object consistency.
+rabaDB keeps an internal registry to ensure a strong object consistency.
 If you do:

 .. code:: python